sebastientourbier/multiscalebrainparcellator/docs/usage.rst

                                 not include "sub-").
 If this parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list.
+					--isotropic_resolution RESOLUTION_IN_MM
+																The isotropic resolution in mm used to resample the original anatomical images and applied at the beginning of the processing pipeline.
           --thalamic_nuclei     Segment thalamic thalamic_nuclei
           --hippocampal_subfields Segment hippocampal subfields (FreeSurfer)
           --brainstem_structures Segment brainstem structures (FreeSurfer)